wesleywerner/laid/vm-setup.md

 * enable root login for ssh:

+    vi /etc/ssh/sshd_config

-    vi /etc/ssh/sshd_config # change the option to read: PermitRootLogin yes /etc/init.d/ssh restart
+change the option to read: `PermitRootLogin yes`

+    /etc/init.d/ssh restart

 Open a new terminal on the host, we can now login remotely and enjoy the benefits of pasting the rest of the commands!

     ssh -p 2222 root@localhost

-I encourage you to add a entry (on your host) to `~/.ssh/config` to smooth the process.
-Also adding public key authentication removes the password prompt (beyond the scope of this document).
+I encourage you to add an entry to `~/.ssh/config` to smooth the process.
+Also adding public key authentication removes the password prompt (which is beyond the scope of this document).

-    Host appimage
+    Host laid64
         HostName localhost
         Port 2222
         User root
-        IdentityFile ~/.ssh/id_rsa_appimage
+        IdentityFile ~/.ssh/id_rsa_laid64